luci/recipes-py/doc/implementation_details.md

 Processing a frame involves extracting the filename, line number and function name from the frame and where possible reconstructing the expression being evaluated in that frame.
-To reconstuct the expression, `CheckFrame` maintains a cache that maps filename and line number to AST nodes corresponding to expressions whose definitions end at that line number.
+To reconstruct the expression, `CheckFrame` maintains a cache that maps filename and line number to AST nodes corresponding to expressions whose definitions end at that line number.
 The end line is the line that will appear as the line number of a frame executing that expression.
 The